arifhamed/arifhamed.github.io/_posts/apk/2022-05-07-Bridge-Constructor-Portal.md

 > _"Enter the Aperture Science Enrichment Center and experience Bridge Constructor Portal – the unique merging of the classic Portal™ and Bridge Constructor™ games." - <a href="https://play.google.com/store/apps/details?id=com.headupgames.bridgeconstructorportal" target="_blank">Play Store</a>_

-This basically Poly Bridge but with the Portal theme.
+<span class="timestamp">21 April 2022:</span> This basically Poly Bridge but with the Portal theme.

 ..that's about it..